hapax/hapax.github.io/assets/teaching.md

 through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-When the class complained that the walk was boring and pointless, the teacher defensively replied that walking is an important life skill you would need as an adult.
+When the class complained that the walk was boring and pointless, the teacher would defensively reply that walking is an important life skill needed to get as an adult.
 Heck, if you can't walk, how do you expect to get a job!

 Do you think you would have enjoyed this hiking class?